cDenton1/cDenton1.github.io/_posts/2025-06-19-CyberSci-Nationals-25.md

 The provided files for this challenge included, **cipher.txt**, a text file which was 44 lines of just under 4500 smiling and frowning emojis.

-This was the first challenge that both Sam and I had opened once the competition started, and he immediatly had an idea so I swapped over to another challenge while he began to work on this one.
+This was the first challenge that both Sam and I had opened once the competition started, and he immediately had an idea so I swapped over to another challenge while he began to work on this one.
 It had a few steps along the way and was passed around quite a bit amongst our team.

 **Step 1**: He had noticed the emojis were only smiling and frowning, so he converted them to binary: 🙁 = 0 and 🙂 = 1.
 The emojis converted to binary became:
 ```